pnp/sp-dev-fx-webparts/samples/angular2-prototype/README.md

 * dist/* - a single bundle containing the components used for uploading to a cdn pointing a registered Sharepoint webpart library to.
 * src/* - all files for the expiriemental angular2 todo webpart.

-* src/webparts/todo/core - am abstract base class that we created for angular2 applications.
+* src/webparts/todo/core - an abstract base class that we created for angular2 applications.
-* src/webparts/todo/TodoWebPart.ts - a class to create unique instance of the root class component and return other metadata for the NgModule decorator funciton.
+* src/webparts/todo/TodoWebPart.ts - a class to create unique instances of the root class component and return other metadata for the NgModule decorator function.

 ### Build options